qmk/qmk_firmware/docs/translating.md

 ## Previewing the translations

-Before opening a pull request, you can preview your additions if you have Python and SimpleHTTPServer installed by running this command in the `docs/` folder:
+Before opening a pull request, you can preview your additions if you have Python 3 installed by running this command in the `docs/` folder:

-    python -m SimpleHTTPServer 9000
+    python -m http.server 9000

 and navigating to http://localhost:9000/ - you should be able to select your new language from the "Translations" menu at the top-right.